earthcube/geocodes/docs/setup_geocodes_ui_containers.md

 4. [Initial setup of services and loading of data](./setup_indexing_with_gleanerio.md)
 5. [Setup Geocodes UI using datastores defined in Initial Setup](./setup_geocodes_ui_containers.md)

-## Setup and start GeoCodes Client using portainer ui
+## Step Overview: Setup and start GeoCodes Client using portainer ui:
-Steps:

 * modify the configuration file
 * create stack in portainer